chantalsantos7/dfa-fullstack-app-skyward/docs/user-stories.md

 * As a user I want a button on this page to save the current location as a favourite so I can easily access that area's weather forecast again when I visit the website on this device in the future.
 * As the business layer of the Location Information view, I want to receive the location forecast as the result of an API request, so I can send it to the presentational layer to display each day's forecast.

-Map:

-* As a user I want to see an interactive map of the location I am searching for so I can explore the geographic location without leaving this webpage.
-* As the business layer I want to make a request to a map API to receive a map of the current location, so I can send it to the presentational layer for display.

-Hotels:

-* As a user I want to see a list of hotels in my selected location so I can search for accommodation in that area.
-* As a user I want to see images of the hotels in a slideshow format so I can get a better idea of what the hotel looks like.
-* As the business layer I want to make a request to a hotel API to obtain a list of hotels in the current location, so I can send it to the presentational layer for display.

 ---

 ### Favourite Locations

 #### Stories

-* As a user I want to see all the locations I have previously saved as a favourite on this device
+* As a user I want to see all the locations I have previously saved as a favourite on this device on this page.
-* As a user, I want to click on a location name and have it take me to the Location Information view for this location
+* As a user, I want to click on one of the location names and have it take me to the Location Information view for this location so I have an easy shortcut to this location.
+* As a user, I want to be prompted before a favourite is deleted because I clicked on the button, to make sure it wasn't a mis-click.

 ---